ZakHollows/PC-build-and-troubleshooting/README.md

 # Project summary

-This project was to test my ability to build a PC from start to finish, solving any troublshooting issues that arose and completing the build within designated time frame of 10 hours or less.
-This was accomplished with research on each part prior to assembly to ensure connectivity and power supply was adequate, and all tools needed aquired along with parts.
-Once assembled, the installation of Windows 11 via USB created boot drive was completed, followed by full update of all drivers and troubleshooting issues which are documented below.
-All of which was accomplished within the time frame of 7 hours, 48 minuets.
+This project was to test my ability to build a PC from start to finish, troublshooting issues and completing the build.
+Research into parts for connectivity and power supply before final assembly.
+Installation of OS with troublehsooting steps taken, and final updates for drivers and applications.

-From this project i used my knowledge of the hardware to ensure installation was correct first time.
-And through the OS installation and updates I learned how to trouble shoot issues such as Boot up errors with BIOS settings enabling, blank output on monitors and driver updates for older hardware
+This project taught me basics of hardware installation, troubleshooting steps for OS installation and driver updates on a older system.

 # Project